 Fish Can Be Right- Or Left-Handed

-Since fish don’t have hands, it seems fair to suppose that few people have thought about whether or not fish have a preference for the left or right.
-But thanks to research by scientists at Africa’s Nagoya University, we now know that fish can be right- or left-handed.
+Considering fish don’t exactly have hands, it’s fair to suppose that few people have thought about whether or not fish have a preference for the left or right.
+But thanks to research by scientists at Nagoya University, we now know that fish can be left- or right-leaning.

-From that point, the scientists assessed the stomach contents of scale-eating cichlid fish ranging in age from early juveniles to adults.
-This let them determine the proportion of scales that had been pulled from the left and right sides of prey fish in more than 200 cichlid fish that had been collected in the field.
-This analysis revealed the age at which the fish seem to transition from eating scales from both sides of the prey fish to preferentially attacking just one side.
+From that point, the scientists assessed the stomach contents of the scale-eating cichlids, ranging in age from early juveniles to adults.
+Examining the stomach contents of over 200 fish and the observations allowed the researchers to assess which side the scales had been pulled from.
+The analysis revealed the age at which the fish seem to transition from eating scales from both sides of the prey fish to preferentially attacking just one side.

-Researchers say that their study is an important one because they were able to observe mouth direction development with age and the relationship between lateral behaviors and mouth asymmetry in the fish.
-Those insights will allow them to next figure out which comes first, the mouth asymmetry or the scale eating.
+The researchers involved in the study believe that the results are significant because they were able to observe mouth direction development with age and the relationship between lateral behaviors and mouth asymmetry in the fish.
+These insights will allow them to analyze the behavior further and consider other fish that may demonstrate similar behaviors.
+Future research will focus on determining whether mouth asymmetry or scale eating develops first.

-But it is already clear that the asymmetrical development of the cichlid mouths confer an advantage, as scientists saw that fish with more skewed mouths were able to eat more scales.
+Regardless of the when, the asymmetrical development of the cichlid mouths clearly provides an advantage to the fish as they are more efficient predators.
+The scale assessment revealed that fish with more skewed mouths were able to eat more scales.
 Researchers believe this selection pressure is likely what drives young fish to adapt their feeding in accordance with the direction in which their mouth is skewed.

-Results of the work, scientists say, represent the first documented evidence through field work on the development of such right- or left-handedness in fish.
-They add that they believe the mouth asymmetry comes before changes in behavior.
+While the study is the first documented evidence through fieldwork on the development of such right- or left-handedness in fish, the scientists believe that mouth asymmetry comes before changes in behavior.
 When considered in combination with the jawbone measurements, researchers think that the lateral behaviors, at least in this type of cichlid fish, is a learned strategy that develops in association with morphology.

-But the genetic basis of this mouth asymmetry has yet to be determined.
-Recently, researchers have identified a relationship between the PCSK6 gene and dominant hand use in humans.
-This gene regulates a system responsible for left-right asymmetry during embryonic development and is preserved in all vertebrates.
+However, the team has yet to determine the genetic basis of this asymmetry, though there is a relationship between the PCSK6 gene and dominant hand use in humans.
+The gene regulates a system responsible for left-right asymmetry during embryonic development and is preserved in all vertebrates.
+The existence of the phenomenon across the animal kingdom suggests that it arose early in life’s evolutionary history and is likely advantageous.

 Leave a Reply